Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Introduction

 In this paper, we consider \textit{masquerading}, \textit{spoofing}, or \textit{impersonation} attack strategy on cyber-physical networked systems, which is a threat of authenticity.
-In literature, mostly, the spoofing attack is concerned in the interactions between only two agents: a spoofer and a normal \cite{sun2012sack2,magiera2015detection,su2016stealthy,dutta2017confiscating,zhang2017strategic}.
+A broad range of wired and wireless networks including sensor networks, in-vehicle networks, and Internet-based networks are susceptible to be threatened by spoofing.
+For instance, the reader can refer to \cite{zheng2012design} for satellite mobile communication networks, \cite{villalba2011secure} for mobile ad hoc networks, and \cite{ueda2015security} for CAN-based networks.
+Spoof-resiliency techniques would be essential for all of these network setups to detect and/or mitigate the adversarial effects.
+However, mostly in literature, the spoof-resilient algorithms are studied for the interactions between only two agents: a spoofer and a normal \cite{sun2012sack2,magiera2015detection,su2016stealthy,dutta2017confiscating,zhang2017strategic}.
 For example, \cite{magiera2015detection} presents an application of spatial processing methods for spoofing detection and mitigation.
 Also, a GPS spoofing scenario is formulated as a constrained optimization problem and an effective solution is provided to compute the falsified GPS measurement of each time instant \cite{su2016stealthy}.
-The false-data injection attacks to unmanned vehicles and confiscating its control system is investigated in \cite{dutta2017confiscating}.
-This differs a little from spoofing attacks.
-The attacker masquerade as disturbance for the control system of the vehicle and deviates its path smoothly.
-Furthermore, a game-theoretic approach is developed in \cite{zhang2017strategic} to counteract the spoofing attacks.
-The common point all the above researches share is that there is no network of agents.
+The false-data injection attack on unmanned vehicles is investigated in \cite{dutta2017confiscating}.
+Although, this differs a little from spoofing attacks.
+The attacker masquerades as a disturbance for control system of a vehicle and deviates its path smoothly.
+Furthermore, a game-theoretic approach is developed in \cite{zhang2017strategic} to counteract spoofing attacks.
+However, a common point all the above researches share is that there is no network of agents.
 Only two-side interplay scenarios are considered, where the spoofing or masquerading is the attacking method.
 Recently though, \cite{gil2017guaranteeing} and \cite{renganathan2017spoof} focused on the sequels of spoofing attack on the network of agents.
-However, the physical fingerprint of communication signals and signal processing techniques are used to undo the attacks.
-Here, we investigate the problem in the cases that the attacker could break any type of encrypted signals which makes it possible to perform masquerading.
-Particularly, our emphasis is on the resiliency of a network in terms of its topology which is a more basic level of counteraction to the threat.
-Moreover, we combine adversarial capabilities of the so-called \textit{Byzantine} model, which is an integrity attack capable of sending inconsistent erroneous signals to the receivers \cite{lynch1996distributed,dibaji2019resilient}, with spoofing, that is use of other nodes' identity to send data on their behalf, and introduce a novel and more powerful adversarial model called \textit{smart spoofer}.
+However, both of these references use physical fingerprints of communication signals to undo the attacks, which is a different approach and cannot resist against onmniscient adversaries in practice.
+Despite \cite{gil2017guaranteeing}, in our work, the attackers do not leave any sign and thus the regular nodes cannot identify them.
+Also, omniscient attackers in our setup could break any type of signal encryption and perform masquerading.
+Particularly, our emphasis is on the resiliency of a network in terms of its topology that is a more basic level of counteraction to cyber threats.
+Moreover, in \cite{gil2017guaranteeing}, attackers cause an availability threat by jamming the server with fake identities, which is a special case of our adversarial model.
+We combine adversarial capabilities of the so-called \textit{Byzantine} model, which is an integrity attack capable of sending inconsistent erroneous signals to the receivers introduced and used in \cite{lynch1996distributed,dibaji2019resilient}, with spoofing, that is use of other nodes' identities to send data on their behalf, and introduce a novel and more powerful adversarial model called \textit{smart spoofer}.
 In \cite{bonnet2016tight}, resiliency of synchronous networks is investigated against mobile Byzantine adversaries that are different from our adversarial model.
 In our setting, smart spoofers can use the asynchrony of network communications to mislead the nodes with impersonated identities.